- There was less than 1.5 ounces of radioactive cobalt in the truck

 The shielding that protects the cobalt-60 is designed so that the radioactive source is difficult to extract, Aguirre said.
 The casing is designed not to be opened or perforated easily.

-The truck and its cargo went missing early Monday after the driver of the white 2007 Volkswagen truck and an assistant had stopped to rest at a gas station, local prosecutor Marcos Morales said.
+The truck and its cargo went missing early Monday after the driver of the white 2007 Volkswagen truck and an assistant had stopped to rest at a gas station, local prosecutor Marcos Morales told CNN.

 Both the driver and his assistant were taken to an empty lot where they were bound and told not to move.
 They heard one of the assailants use a walkie-talkie type device or phone to tell someone, "It's done," Morales said.